Enamel Quality

 Enamel has to comply with many requirements.
 In the EEA Quality Requirements the following subjects are included:

-• all procedures for testing, obtaining and retaining the EEA label.
+- all procedures for testing, obtaining and retaining the EEA label.

-• uniform and internationally standardized definitions of all terminology, used in the requirements test methods to be used to test the products.
+- uniform and internationally standardised definitions of all terminology, used in the requirements test methods to be used to test the products.
 In principle these are test methods described in international standards, such as ISO- and CEN standards.
 In cases where no ISO or CEN standards exist, well-known national standards or EEA specifications are referred to the quality of the basic materials, such as steel, cast iron, enamel frit and ways to test the properties of these materials.

-• the characteristic properties of (good) enamel layer, such as corrosion resistance, gloss, hardness, heat - and thermal shock resistance, but also cleaning- and antibacterial properties and the impact of material and process on the environment.
+- the characteristic properties of (good) enamel layer, such as corrosion resistance, gloss, hardness, heat - and thermal shock resistance, but also cleaning- and antibacterial properties and the impact of material and process on the environment.

-• The product categories for which a Quality Mark can be obtained and the specific requirements for these categories.
+- The product categories for which a Quality Mark can be obtained and the specific requirements for these categories.

 This is an extensive list, which can be updated and extended regularly.
 Each party wanting an addition or adjustment of the requirements can apply to the EEA.
 The Executive Committee of EEA decides on the adjustments and additions of the quality requirements.
 Every 3 years the requirements will be updated to the “state of the art”.
 A request for adjustment or extension of the requirements is certainly not restricted to the enamel producers wanting to obtain the Quality Mark for their products.
-A customer, regularly purchasing enamelled ware and desiring standardized requirements can also make a request.
+A customer, regularly purchasing enamelled ware and desiring standardised requirements can also make a request.